rdodson41/dot-files_deprecated/README.md

     $ make install

-Use `make pull install` to update the local copy of this repository and install updated configuration files to your home directory:
+Use `make update` to update the local copy of this repository and install updated configuration files to your home directory:

-    $ make pull install
+    $ make update

 ## Uninstallation